LexTOliver/web-scraping/README.md

     source venv/bin/activate  # On Windows use `venv\Scripts\activate`
     uv sync
     ```

+### Environment Variables
+The application sets up environment variables in a YAML file (e.g. [`example_config.yaml`](./example_config.yaml)).

+By default, the application uses SQLite for the database, so you can run it without any additional setup.
+If you want to use MySQL, you need to set up the database and update the connection settings in the `config.yaml` file.

+You must:
+- Create the file `config.yaml` in the root directory.
+- Change the reference to `example_config.yaml` to `config.yaml` in the ``main.py`` file.

 ## Usage
 You can run the application via command line or through a Streamlit interface.